 We are still missing a

-Beer component, which could use some local state to switch between two views.
+Beer component, which could use some local state to switch between a picture and a description view.
 Putting a state store object on the component as a property is a simple way of implementing this.

 Easy State re-renders the

 store.detailschanges.
-It doesn’t matter if it is a local store or a shared global one, you could even mix the two in a single component.
+It doesn’t matter if it is a local store or a shared global one, you can even mix the two in a single component.

 details flag toggles between the two views of the beer card.
 It could also be stored on the beer object itself, but putting it in an isolated local store is a cleaner approach.
 It stores view related metadata, which should not pollute the real data.